-Plan Feature Coverage Annual co-payment (applies to first service-exam or materials-received) \$10 annual co-payment per person per calendar year.
-This \$10 co-payment applies to materials only (frames or lenses) each year Coverage after \$10 annual co-paym ent for materials (frames or lenses) Annual eye exams The plan pays 100%, \$0 copay Eyeglasses, if needed (new or replacement lenses and frame) The plan pays: For frames, up to \$200, \$220 Featured Frames, \$110 allowance at Costco and Walmart Optical retail allowance once per calendar year; you pay additional cost of frame that exceeds the plan allowance-generally, with a 20% discount Lenses Single Vision, lined bifocal, and lined trifocal lenses Polycarbonate lenses for dependent children Lens enhancements UV Protection \$ 0 copay Standard Progressive \$50 copay Premium progressive lenses \$80-\$90 copay Custom progressive lenses \$120-\$160 copay Average savings 35%-40% for lens enhancements Elective contact lenses (instead of eyeglasses-lenses and frame) The plan pays up to \$200.
+Plan Feature Coverage Annual co-payment (applies to first service-exam or materials- received) Coverage after \$10 annual co-paym \$10 annual co-payment per person per calendar year.
+This \$10 co-payment applies to materials only (frames or lenses) each year.
+Annual eye exams The plan pays 100%, \$0 copay Eyeglasses, if needed (new or replacement lenses and frame) The plan pays 100%, 50 copay The plan pays: For frames, up to \$200, \$220 Featured Frames, \$110 allowance at Costco and Walmart Optical retail allowance once per calendar year; you pay additional cost of frame that exceeds the plan allowance-generally, with a 20% discount Lenses Single Vision, lined bifocal, and lined trifocal lenses Polycarbonate lenses for dependent children Lens enhancements UV Protection\$ 0 copayStandard Progressive\$50 copayPremium progressive lenses\$80-\$90 copayCustom progressive lenses\$120-\$160 copayAverage savings 35%-40% for lens enhancements Elective contact lenses (instead of eyeglasses-lenses and frame) The plan pays up to \$200.
 There is a 15% discount on the contact lens exam (fitting/evaluation), which is performed in addition to the routine eye exam; limited to once per calendar year.
 Medically necessary contact lenses (with prior VSP authorization) The plan pays 100% Laser vision correction surgery Available to plan participants at a reduced rate when performed by a participating provider.
 Go to www.vsp.com for details.
 After surgery, use your Frame benefit (if eligible) for non-prescription sunglasses from any VSP doctor.
 Low vision benefit (special aid for people with severe visual problems and who are referred to as "partially sighted" must be approved by VSP) You pay 25% of the cost of any approved low vision program subject to a \$1,000 benefit maximum every 2 years

-^{}Contact lenses benefit is instead of eyeglasses (lenses and frame).
+Contact lenses benefit is instead of eyeglasses (lenses and frame).

-^{}VSP provides cost savings off retail pricing that is generally about 35-40% less than reasonable and customary charges.
+VSP provides cost savings off retail pricing that is generally about 35-40% less than reasonable and customary charges.